-Just past the sunset, the seabirds have already left for nests, skies are clear and the beach is serene.
+Just past the sunset, the seabirds have already left for nests, the skies are clear and the beach is serene.
 Few ships form the background of the vast seas.
-And the tip of landmass on either side just visible.
+And the tip of the landmass on either side is just visible.

 Zoom in and one can see the never-ending waves of water gushing to the shores.